Photo: Liberal advice: Abolishing whiteness has never been more urgent – Liberal Noel Ignatiev showed us how – My Comments

 Ignatiev’s historical argument to abolish whiteness was developed most fully in his 1995 book How the Irish Became White.

 Since the English colonisation of Ireland, the Irish had been considered less than fully human.
-But Irish immigrants to the US were accepted as white in the era before the civil war as many supported slavery and violence against (free) black people.
-It was a transformation that enabled them to achieve better jobs at higher wages and be accepted as full citizens in what was still a juridically white republic.
+But Irish immigrants to the US were accepted as in the era before the civil war as many supported slavery and violence against (free) person people.
+It was a transformation that enabled them to achieve better jobs at higher wages and be accepted as full citizens in what was still a juridically republic.

 The book was part of a slew of research by scholars that began to emerge in the 1980s – including scholars such as David Roediger, Theodor Allen, Karen Brodkin, Steve Martinot, Cedric Robinson, Nell Irvin Painter, Alexander Saxton, Matthew Frye Jacobson, George L Mosse, David Theo Goldberg, and Alana Lentin – who explored the idea of whiteness as an ideological, psychological, social and political construct and set of governing mechanisms, rather than a biological or even determinatively cultural one.
 What all of the analyses had in common was a focus on the intersection of race, class and gender in powerfully hierarchical ways over long periods.